October Dental Hygiene Month

-October is National Dental Hygiene Month.
-It is a celebration for dental hygienists, and the work that they do to promote good oral and overall health.
-We all know that our hygiene team here at Flower Mound Dental: Dr. William E. Wyatt Jr. DDS
+Dental Hygiene Month is a celebration for dental hygienists and the work that they do.
+Our hygiene team here at Flower Mound Dental & Dr. William E. Wyatt Jr. DDS, is dedicated to the health of our patients.

 - Brush the outer surfaces, the inner surfaces and the chewing